Dana Walden: Career

-Fox Television Group
+Freedman graduated with a Bachelor of Arts in communications in 1986.

+Bender, Goldman & Helper, Arsenio Hall Communications and Fox

+After graduation, Walden joined a Bender, Goldman & Helper as a publicity assistant to Larry Goldman.
+The next year she became a junior account executive and year after that – vice president of consumer television division.
+In 1989, Freedman joined the Arsenio Hall Communications (which was a division of Paramount Network Television) as vice president of marketing.
+She held that position up until 1991.
+That year, Walden became a vice president of publicity in 20th Century Fox Television and Twentieth Television.
+From 1992 to 1997, she held positions of senior vice president of media and corporate relations, vice president of current programming and vice president of drama in 20th Century Fox Television and Twentieth Television.
+In 1997, Walden became senior vice president of drama in 20th Century Fox Television.
+In 1999, she became co-president of 20th Century Fox Television (along with Gary Newman).

-Before her tenure at Disney Entertainment, Walden was previously chairman and CEO of Fox Television Group, which included Fox Broadcasting Company, 20th Century Fox Television, Fox 21 Television Studios, Fox Consumer Products and the syndication supplier, 20th Television.
+In 2014, Walden became chairwoman and CEO of Fox Television Group, which included Fox Broadcasting Company, 20th Century Fox Television, Fox 21 Television Studios, Fox Consumer Products and the syndication supplier, 20th Television.

 The Walt Disney Company

-Walden was chairman of Entertainment at Walt Disney Television.
-On June 9, 2022, Walden replaced Peter Rice as Chairman of Disney General Entertainment Content.
+Walden became chairwoman of Disney Television Studios and ABC Entertainment in 2019, after acquisition of 21st Century Fox by Disney.
+In June 2022, Walden replaced Peter Rice as chairman of Disney General Entertainment Content.

-Dana Walden was named co-chairman of Disney Entertainment on February 8, 2023, where she is responsible for global streaming and television.
+Walden was named co-chairman of Disney Entertainment in February 2023, where she is responsible for global streaming and television.
 As part of this role, Walden leads ABC Entertainment, ABC News, ABC Owned Television Stations, Disney Branded Television, Disney Television Studios (20th Television, ABC Signature, 20th Television Animation and Walt Disney Television Alternative), Freeform, FX, Hulu Originals, National Geographic Content and Onyx Collective.
 Under her leadership, The Walt Disney Company earned a record 183 Emmy Award nominations in 2024.

 In April 2024, CNBC reported that Walden was in the running to become Disney's next CEO, if chosen, she would be the first female CEO of Disney in its 100-year history.